NEWSLETTER SIGNUP

 About The Philadelphia Citizen

 Media that only chronicles what’s wrong without considering how to fix things is only doing half a job.
-The Citizen provides context, not just facts, whether in a written article, a short documentary, or through data—the vast sea of available stats on everything from voting records to city contracts.
-We seek fixes to what ails the city, shine a light on our city’s change agents and demand a new way of thinking from the business-as-usual crowd.
+The Philadelphia Citizen looks at problems through the lens of solutions, seeks fixes to what ails the city, shines a light on our city’s change agents, and demands a new way of thinking from the business-as-usual crowd.

-The Citizen provides practical ways for every Philadelphian to become a more active participant in the life of his or her city.
-Our Civic Engagement team turns articles into discreet actions; connects problem-solvers to those looking for ways to engage; and helps you find your own path to becoming a truly engaged citizen.
-Look for ways to make our democracy stronger, do your part to help local schools and teachers and perhaps most importantly, vote on ideas that can move the city forward and come together to brainstorm solutions in real-time.
+The Citizen provides practical ways for every Philadelphian to become a more active participant in the life of our city.
+Our Civic Engagement team pairs every article with discrete calls to action; connects problem-solvers to those looking for ways to engage; and helps folks find their own path to becoming a truly engaged citizen.
+Look for ways to make our democracy stronger, do your part to help local schools and teachers, vote on ideas that can move the city forward, and come together to brainstorm solutions in real-time.

 Connect with the Citizen Social Action team.

-Corporate sponsors subscribe to The Philadelphia Citizen’s belief that promoting greater civic engagement and informed discourse is a direct route to a better and more productive Philadelphia.
-They play no role in guiding the journalism produced by the Citizen.
+Corporate and foundation sponsors support The Philadelphia Citizen’s belief that promoting greater civic engagement and informed discourse is a direct route to a better and more productive Philadelphia.

 I am more than a resident of Philadelphia.